 Pricing your book at $2,99 means you’ll get 70% of the sale.
 Pricing it lower brings you only 35%.

 Udemy features paid courses across categories, from IT Development to Languages and Music.
-With over 24 million students worldwide and courses in 50 languages, Udemy is one of the largest learning platforms.
+With close to 60 million students worldwide and courses in 75 languages, Udemy is one of the largest learning platforms.

 To make money on this platform, you need to become a premium instructor.
 You need to build a course first and then you can apply to become a premium instructor.